pawpaw2022/pawpaw2022/README.md

 Here are some ideas to get you started:

 - 🏫 I’m currently studying at...
 University of San Diego
 - 🌱 I’m currently learning...
-Python
+JavaScript
 - 👯 I’m looking to collaborate on...
 Web Dev Projects
 - 🤔 I’m looking for help with... a referral to big tech company
 - 💬 Ask me about...
 ANYTHING